-- a. improved vehicle, bicycle and car parking provision; - b. enhancements to public squares and spaces and the public realm in general; - c. improvements to pedestrian safety and facilities; - d. improved signage, information and interpretation for visitors; - e. maintaining the offer for convenience and everyday goods; - f. support for local markets, community and arts events; and - g. monitoring and improving air quality. - 6.
-Retail developments outside the town centre's primary shopping area will be resisted unless: - a. they are minor and ancillary to an established business, or b. it can be demonstrated that there is an operational need for them to be so located, there is no suitable central site available and they satisfy the requirements of the sequential test set out in the JLP.
+- 1. Developments which promote the vitality, viability and retail health of the town centre area are encouraged and will be supported. - 2.
+Proposals which reinforce the distinct character of Totnes as an independent market town focussed on its historic centre will be particularly welcomed. - 3.
+Within the town centre's primary shopping area, as defined in the JLP, ground floor space and shopping frontages should be retained predominantly in retail use. - 4.
+Development which will maintain or enhance existing or new markets, community and arts events will be supported. - 5.
+Retail developments outside the town centre's primary shopping area will be resisted unless: - a. they are minor and ancillary to an established business, or - b. it can be demonstrated that there is an operational need for them to be so located, there is no suitable central site available and they satisfy the requirements of the sequential test set out in the JLP.